matwilso/matwilso.github.io/_posts/learned-sims.md

 ## Framing

 **What actually brings a field forward?**

 I believe it is the ideas and artifacts that raise the water level---that enable researchers and practitioners to do with more with less, *over and over again*.
-The most obvious, universal, and steady example is compute, which let's us offload work to optimization processes.
+The most obvious, universal, and steady example is compute, which let's us gradually [offload more work to optimization processes](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).
 Other examples include:
 - Frameworks like TensorFlow and Pytorch, which help abstract away messy lower-level and hardware details, and let us focus on what matters for our work specifically.
 - Tricks like batch norm (though it's going out of fashion) and architectures like Transformers, which let us train networks more effectively.